RMerl/asuswrt-merlin/README-merlin.txt

             * TrendMicro DPI engine for RT-AC68U
             * Various updates to 3G/4G support and Dual WAN

+   - NEW: ddns-start user script, run after the DDNS update was launched
+   - NEW: Custom DDNS (handled through ddns-start script) See the documentation for how to create such a script (it will be responsible for updating the router nvram flag indicating success of failure)
    - CHANGED: Added logo to DNSFilter on the AiProtection homepage (contributed by Piterel)
    - CHANGED: Updated Openssl to 1.0.0p